Here's how to apply. (Hint: It's a breeze!)

 EnVision Your Voice: A Wellesley Alumnae Panel

 How do you envision using your VOICE?
-Join Wellesley senior leadership for a panel featuring Wellesley changemakers and alumnae of color who have all taken their voices from vision to action.
+Join Wellesley alumnae for an inside look into how they have all taken their voices from vision to action.
 Together, you’ll learn how they found the space to use their voices and, in doing so, affected change across their careers and communities.

 Build CommUNITY: A Student-to-Student Chat

 Your community is your space to share your VOICE, be it bold or budding.
 Join current Wellesley students for an informal chat about how they’ve found their voice in this community.

 Emphasize Equity: A Chat with Wellesley Faculty

 A hallmark of a Wellesley education is the ready and direct access to faculty members who will help you pursue and cultivate your voice.
 Join Wellesley faculty for an informal chat about the importance of centering equity in this pursuit and the power of using your voice to effect equitable change.

 Take Ownership: A Guide to Financial Aid and Scholarship

 If the terms CSS, FAFSA, AGI, and EFC make you a little uneasy—welcome, you’re in the right place!
 In this session, we’ll dive into financial aid terminology and application basics, and walk you through how to use Wellesley’s MyinTuition calculator, a quick and easy tool to give you an estimate of what Wellesley may cost your family.

 Go Beyond Inclusion: A Primer on the College Admission Process

 Ever wondered what exactly goes on before, during, and after you hit the submit button on your application?
 You’re in luck!
-Interim Dean of Admission and Financial Aid, Jessica Ricker, along with staff from Wellesley’s Office of Admission, will drop the curtain on the college admission process and take you behind the scenes with a guided case study.
+Dean of Admission and Financial Aid, Peaches Valdes, along with staff from Wellesley’s Office of Admission, will drop the curtain on the college admission process and take you behind the scenes with a guided case study.

 When is the program?